reelradio/docs/Setting Up Dev Environment.md

 ## Setting up a Development Environment
 1. Navigate to `/export/dev`
-2. Clone the dev1 repository
+2. Clone the dev1 repository.
+3. Name the repository anything you would like.
+4. When maming changes to this development environment git will automatically create a pull request under the user who edited the corresponding folder under `/export/dev`
+5. Now you can access `https://"FolderName".dev.reelradio.com/update/sub_server.html` to see how the changes are displayed within the development environment you created.